How to Develop Effective Work Relationships

 In an organization, work is interconnected.
 If you fail to meet deadlines and commitments, you affect the work of other employees.
 Always keep commitments, and if you can't, make sure all affected employees know what happened.
 Provide a new due date and make every possible effort to honor the new deadline.

 It is not okay for an organization to just quietly allow deadlines to slip by.
 Your coworkers, even if they fail to confront you, will think less of you and disrespect your actions.
 And, no, don't think even for a second that they didn't notice that the deadline passed.
-You insult them if you even consider this possibility.
+You insult them if you even consider the possibility that they didn't notice.

 6. Share Credit for Accomplishments, Ideas, and Contributions